 (1081) Impulsivity, time perception, emotion and reinforcement sensivitivity in patients with orbitofrontal cortex lesions.
 Berlin HA, Rolls ET and Kischka U. 2004.
 Brain, volume 127, pages 1108-1126.
-With reference to how experimenters find what they are looking for, the authors did not analyse the results in relation to dominance, which is surprising given their aspiration to "illuminate the cognitive and biological processes that are impaired in impulsive people.".
+With reference to how researchers find what they are looking for, the researchers did not analyse the results in relation to dominance, which is surprising given their aspiration to "illuminate the cognitive and biological processes that are impaired in impulsive people.".
 The inclusion of dominance as an experimental variable may have reduced the differences between the three groups of patients.

 (1082) Dissociable contributions of the human amygdala and orbitofrontal cortex to incentive motivation and goal selection.
 Arana FS, Parkinson JA, Hinton E, Holland AJ, Owen AM and Roberts AC.
 2003.
 Journal of Neuroscience, volume 23, pages 9632-9638.

 (1083) Ventromedial frontal cortex mediates affective shifting in humans: evidence from a reversal learning paradigm.
 Fellows LK and Farah MJ.
 2003.
 Brain, volume 126, pages 1830-1837.
 With reference to the reader's prerogative to decide, data about the dominance of the subjects would have enabled the reader to address questions about laterality.

 (1084) A neural basis for collecting behaviour in humans.
 Anderson SW, Damasio H and Damasio AR.
 2005.
 Brain, volume 128, pages 201-212.

 (1085) The connections of the dopaminergic system with the striatum in rats and primates: an analysis with respect to the functional and compartmental organization of the striatum.
 Joel D and Weiner I. 2000.
 Neuroscience, volume 96, pages 451-474.